The current version is usually posted at http://wlweather.net/LETTERS

 So I don't know who gave us the aluminum-handled knives and forks: a paring knife that is always at my place at the table, a three-tined fork that is my favorite for scrambling eggs, a carving fork, and a butcher knife.
 The larger implements have been less useful, but the butcher knife played a role in the ceremony.

 Both these stories are hearsay; I wasn't there at the time.
-When the basement was being set up for the reception, they realized that they'd forgotten a knife to cut the cake.
+When the church basement was being set up for the reception, they realized that they'd forgotten a knife to cut the cake.
 Aunt Doris found the butcher knife among the presents and stuck a bow from another present on it.

-Since I carried a boquet, I might have been there when they opened the florist box and realized that we'd forgotten a corsage for Grandmother.
+Since I carried a bouquet, I might have been there when they opened the florist box and realized that we'd forgotten a corsage for Grandmother.
 But the florist had sent two extra buttonhole carnations, Aunt Doris, more ribbon, and a lovely corsage.

-Aunt Doris -- Mother's brother's wife -- was a resourceful person.
+Aunt Doris — Mother's brother's wife — was a resourceful person.
 Another story told of her was that she was in a car pulling a trailer (Man, I wish I knew the details!) and they inadvertently did something illegal that left them in a mess that they couldn't back out of because of the trailer.
 It was repeated as a moral lesson that when a policeman came to berate them, the first words out of Aunt Doris's mouth were "You have the authority".

 So at her request, he used that authority to stop traffic and get them out of the mess.